-Go to the technical requirements section of the ELITE's Web site and see if your computer meets the requirements for using Blackboard.
+Go to the technical requirements section to see if your computer meets the requirements for using Blackboard.
 If your home computer does not meet these requirements, consider using a computer from the college library or lab. ( BACK TO THE TOP )

 ¤ What computer skills are needed to take an online course?